yavin5/eddie/README.md

 #### TODO : Upcoming code changes

-- Feature: Add the capability of generating images using the Spectacle image server.
 - Bug fix: Format the context and query just like a RAG prompt.
 Because otherwise the LLM doesn't really know what it's doing with all that info.
 - Feature: Add RAG capability.
 - Feature: Task manager with user added tasks that run to completion over a long span of time.
 Each one of these would take longer, use several times the regular compute, and needs a job ID and job control.